brk-a/how-it-know/0x01-how_it_know/1-basic_arithmetic.md

 # How computers perform basic arithmetic

-### how to machines add, subtract, multiply and divide?
+### how do machines add, subtract, multiply and divide?
 * very good question; start with addition
 * before that, learn about the base 2 counting system; this is the system that machines use. we, mostly, use base 10 in our day-to-day: